BAMresearch/ctsimu-scenarios/source/detector.rst

 There are two ways provided to specify the detector unsharpness:

 1. The **basic spatial resolution,** as defined in ASTM E2597 :cite:p:`astm2597`, provided using the parameter :json:`"basic_spatial_resolution"`.
 2. The **modulation transfer function** (MTF, :cite:p:`rossmann_point_1969`), provided through a CSV or TSV file.
 The file name can be given in the parameter :json:`"mtf"`.
-It should contain the columns listed in :numref:`tab_csvMTF`, separated by commas or white space.
+It should contain the columns listed in :numref:`tab_csvMTF`, separated by comma or tab characters.
 If a valid MTF is provided, this has precedence over the basic spatial resolution.

 .. _tab_csvMTF: